codiini/rnmobility.com/source/wyomingce.md

 #### Endorsements

-You can reach the page covering endorsements by hovering your mouse over the "apply" tab and clicking the "Registered Nurses" link from the drop down menu, or, you can simply click [here](https://nursing-online.state.wy.us/Default.aspx?page=33) to be directed to the page.
+You can reach the page covering endorsements [here](https://wsbn.wyo.gov/licensing).

 Near the top of the page, you should see a link to the [application for endorsement](https://nursing-online.state.wy.us/Resources/RN%20Endorsement%20App%204-22-2013.pdf).